Best CBD for Arthritis

 CBDol Topical Salve

 Topical CBD products don’t work in exactly the same way as orally administered CBD products.
 When you apply a CBD lotion, salve, cream, or oil, the CBD crosses through your skin and interacts with nociceptors, which are pain receptors close to the skin.
 However, it’s unclear whether or not the CBD makes it into the bloodstream to circulate for more systemic effects.
-This is actually ideal if you have one specific spot you want to ease pain in but aren’t interested in any potential drowsiness or anti-anxiety effects.
+This is actually ideal if you have one specific spot where you want to ease pain but aren’t interested in any potential drowsiness or anti-anxiety effects.

 CBDol Topical Salve provides 500mg of full-spectrum CBD per 1oz jar alongside numerous botanical ingredients that don’t have much scientific backing for pain relief or arthritis support but smell nice and can improve your sensory experience, including: